What Are Plugins? How Plugins Work – The Complete Beginner’s Guide

 4. Permission Requests: Be wary of plugins that request excessive permissions.
 A simple weather widget doesn’t need access to all your browsing data.

 1. Regular Updates: Keep all plugins updated to benefit from security patches and bug fixes.
+Enable automatic updates for critical security plugins when possible.

 2. Minimal Installation: Only install plugins you genuinely need.
 Each additional plugin increases your security exposure and can impact performance.